Muhammad-Waleed-Khalil/Productbox-Frontend-Code-Challenge-Completed/README.md

 - **Admin Dashboard**: Create an admin interface for managing products, orders, and users.
 - **Advanced Search & Filtering**: Add more sophisticated search capabilities, including category filtering and price range sliders.
 - **Product Details Page**: A dedicated page for each product with more detailed information and multiple images.
-- **Testing**: Expand test coverage to include end-to-end (E2E) tests and more comprehensive unit/integration tests for both frontend and backend.

 ## 📷 Screenshots